 If you are able to give invoices and do your own tax-return, you are probably self-employed / sole trader / sole proprietor.
 You are a legal person: your legal name is either your own name (it is common in the UK) or you have a business name.
-Self-employed authors are welcome to use the platform and will be paid in all cases.
-We might send you a 'validation' form before the first payment: we'll need to file it for our tax records.
+Self-employed authors are welcome to use the platform, and will be asked to file and fill in a W8 / W9 form.

 Account type: company

 Publishing companies have a registered company entity with valid TAX ID.
 We try to validate all companies ourselves using official databases.
-If we don't succeed, we send you a 'validation' form before the first payment.
+Companies will be asked to file and fill in a W8 / W9 form.